semiotic-ai/timeline-aggregation-protocol/README.md

 ## Use Cases

-- The TAP protocol is suitable for systems with sequential operations that are too expensive to redeem individually on-chain.
+- The TAP protocol is suitable for systems that need unidirectional, parallel micro-payments that are too expensive to redeem individually on-chain.
 By aggregating operations off-chain and redeeming them in one transaction, costs are drastically reduced.

 ## Compatibility